A Facebook Pixel standard event or custom event name. This field is used to deduplicate events sent by both Facebook Pixel and Conversions API. The

 true, we only use the event for attribution.

-event_id is used to deduplicate events sent by both Facebook Pixel and Server-Side API.
+event_name parameters are used to deduplicate events sent by both Facebook Pixel and the Conversions API.
+Note that while

 For deduplication, the